 - 7% – Northern Trust World Small Cap ESG Low Carbon indexfonds (NL0013552078)

-The main advantage of using Northern Trust Dutch domiciled funds is tax benefits, effectively lowering internal costs.
+The main advantage of using Northern Trust Dutch domiciled funds is tax benefits for Dutch citizens, effectively lowering internal costs (avoiding dividend leakage).

 Portfolio ignoring broker cost for non-Dutch EU citizens: